-UNIVERSITY OF CALGARY FACULTY OF ARTS DEPARTMENT OF RELIGIOUS STUDIES WINTER 2012 Course: Religious Studies 681.03 L01: Specialized Studies in Western Religions - Spaces & Places Time: Fridays 11:00 a.m. -1:45 p.m.

-Instructor: Anne Moore Office / Hours: SS 1324 / TRF 2:00 - 3:30 p.m.
+UNIVERSITY OF CALGARY FACULTY OF ARTS DEPARTMENT OF RELIGIOUS STUDIES WINTER 2013 Course: Religious Studies 681.31 L01: Specialized Studies in Western Religions - Spaces & Places Time: W 14:00 - 16:45 Instructor: Anne Moore Office / Hours: SS 1324 / T 10:00 a.m. - 2:00 p.m./ W 12:00 - 1:45 p.m.
 E-Mail: amoore@ucalgary.ca Telephone: (403) 220-3288 Textbooks:

-1) Creswell, Tim Place: A Short Introduction Wiley-Blackwell, 2004. - 2) Oakes, Peter.
-Reading Romans In Pompeii: Paul's Letter at Ground Level.
-Fortress Press: 2010 - 3) Osiek, Carolyn, Margaret Y. MacDonald, with Janet Tulloch.
+1) Creswell, Tim Place: A Short Introduction Wiley-Blackwell, 2004. - 2) Osiek, Carolyn, Margaret Y. MacDonald, with Janet Tulloch.
 A Women's Place: House Churches in Earliest Christianity.
-Fortress Press: 2005. - 4) Moxnes, Halvor.
+Fortress Press, 2005. - 3) Moxnes, Halvor.
 Putting Jesus in his Place: A Radical Vision of Household and Kingdom.
-Westminster John Knox Press.
-2003, - 5) Copy of the Christian Bible, NRSV, NEB or Harper Collins Study Bible - 6) Hubbard, Phil and Rob Kitchin Editors.
+Westminster John Knox Press, 2003. - 4) Copy of the Christian Bible, NRSV, NEB or Harper Collins Study Bible - 5) Hubbard, Phil and Rob Kitchin Editors.
 Key Thinkers on Space and Place.
 2nd edition.
+Sage Publications: 2010.
+Note: A copy will be made available by the instructor for student use. - 6) Nasrallah, Laura.
+Christian Responses to Roman Art and Architecture: The Second-Century Church Amid the Spaces of Empire.
+Cambridge UP, 2010.
+Course Description:

-Sage Publications: 2010. - 7) Bowes, Kimberly Diane.
-Private Worship, Public Values and Religious Change in Late Antiquity.
-Cambridge UP Reprint, 2011.
-Course Description: This course will explore the developing field of Place Studies and its application within Christian Origins and Late Antiquity Christianity.
+This course will explore the developing field of Place Studies and its application within Christian Origins and Late Antiquity Christianity.
 Place Studies is an interdisciplinary field that embraces: Human and Cultural Geography; Philosophy; Social Theory; Gender Studies; Cultural Studies; Planning; Architecture and Material Culture.
 In its most simplistic expression, it is the concern with the creation of place; this creation results from the dialogue between landscape, human action, and meaning-making.
 Specifically, this course will explore the utilization of Place Studies within the socio-historical reconstruction of early Christianity.
 Outcomes: